EVOLVED-5G/SDK-CLI/docs/libraries.rst

 SDK - Libraries
 ============

-At the current release the SDK contains one utility class "**LocationSubscriber**" that allows you to track devices and retrieve updates about their location.
+At the current release the SDK contains one class "**LocationSubscriber**" that allows you to track devices and retrieve updates about their location.
 You can use LocationSubscriber to create subscriptions, where each one of them can be used to track a device.